farm-urban/fufarm_rpi/README.md

-# FUFARM Raspberry Pi Setup
+# FUFARM Raspberry Pi Farm Manager

 This repository provides the Ansible scripts to provision a Raspberry Pi with everything needed for controlling and monitoring a hyroponics growing setup.